dantegates/dantegates.github.io/_posts/2018-5-4-A-Fast-One-Hot-Encoder.md

 mathjax: true
 ---

-# A *fast* one hot encoder with sklearn and pandas

 If you've worked in data science for any length of time, you've undoubtedly transformed your data into a one hot encoded format before.
 In this post we'll explore implementing a *fast* one hot encoder with  [scikit-learn](http://scikit-learn.org/stable/) and [pandas](https://pandas.pydata.org/).

 # sklearn's one hot encoders